 Jazz Fest has almost as many food options as it has music options, so you won’t go hungry.
 And while dishes like Crawfish Monica are crowd favorites, you may find yourself wishing for a shorter line, a healthier option, or even just a lesser-known treat that wasn’t on your radar.

 - Bennachin Restaurant: Their jama jama dish featuring spinach, chicken on a stick, and fried plantains is a must.
 Straight-up jama jama (that’s the spinach) is awesome, too.
 The booth is way in the back behind the Congo Square field.
 Try the hot sauce.

 - Jamila’s: This Mediterranean Riverbend staple often has short lines.
 It offers has a satisfyingly light salad and a great bisque.
 The booth is along the main strip of food booths running along the inner track between the Acura and Congo Square stages.

 - Fried oyster spinach salad: Well, OK, it’s not exactly health food, but it’s delicious and involves veggies.
 If you’re facing the Jazz and Heritage stage, head left.
 It’s one of the first food booths you’ll hit.

-- Vietnamese food: Find it by the Jazz Tent.
+- Vietnamese food: Delicious and healthy, find it by the Jazz Tent.

 Shorter lines and food you may have overlooked: